buildfire.components.listView

 }

-options.searchValue ? searchOptions.filter = { "$json.title": { $regex: options.searchValue, $options: 'i' } } : null;
+event.searchValue ? searchOptions.filter = { "$json.title": { $regex: event.searchValue, $options: 'i' } } : null;

 getData(searchOptions, (result) => {